TO ALL IOG MEMBERS

 Annual General Meeting Agenda

-5 Resolution 1 To ask the auditor Ruth Stepney to introduce the statement of accounts and balance sheet; and to ask the meeting formally to approve the accounts
+6 Resolution 1 To ask the meeting to formally approve the accounts

 Proxy Voting Forms